5 Halcyon Days

 I worked on him not to ‘correct’ his speech patterns but to help him adjust them.
 For them to become more consonant with those of Standard English.
 For him to be aware of Indian grammatical peculiarities and what we consider archaisms.
 It being the practice of Indian speakers to substitute the ‘w’ sound for the ‘v’ sound, I primed this animal physiologist to pronounce ‘heart valves’ rather than what sound to us like ‘heart wows’.
 Thus obviating any bewilderment in his audience he could wow them with his linguistic clarity.

 Our paths met one afternoon while walking down the eucalyptic hill to College.
 Our conversation touched upon a subject close to Ashok’s heart – the welfare of animals.
-Sighting a pair of kangaroos grazing contentedly close to the path, unruffled by our presence, he remarked.
+Sighting a pair of kangaroos grazing contentedly a hop, step and jump away, unruffled by our presence, he remarked.
 “It is pleasing me so much to see our fellow creatures roaming free as nature demands”.

 “It pleases me too”, I replied, supplying him with the present simple tense in place of the present continuous that Indians are wont to use.
 Fine tuning his solecistic speech without labouring the point, without disturbing the flow of this thought.